 I will use this page to write down the ideas that occur to me from time to time about how to make ordinary shows a bit more Brechtian.
+Here’s the first.

-It’s hard not to suspend reality
+1. It’s hard to not suspend reality

 I think that maybe it’s because we’re so biologically wired to trust our eyes that visual media has such a powerful influence over us.